Julienbeaulieu/julienbeaulieu.github.io/_posts/2020-05-25-lesser-known-facts-about-learning-how-to-get-better-at-studying.md

 2\.
 I keep a planner-journal of daily and weekly to-do’s to make sure I’m on track with those goals.

 3\.
 I write down what learning techniques I am using, and ones I wish to try next.
 I then observe what does and doesn’t work, then try to iterate on these techniques and try different variations of them.
 This forces me to get better at learning.

+I also highly recommend buying an iPad and using [GoodNotes app](https://www.goodnotes.com/).
+The app makes it substaintially better than taking notes on paper.
+I will 100% never go back to paper.

 __Tip \#6: Studying with a friend__